metrorailings/OwlBlog/content/posts/week-4-circa-picks.md

 ***

 **Seattle covers if**
 the 49ers are forced to burden Jimmy Garoppalo with the onus of production.
 It seems Shanahan doesn't quite trust Trey Sermon with his zone-running concepts, so if the Seahawks can bottle up the 49ers power run game, it'll be up to Jimmy G to once again matriculate the ball downfield.
-49er miscues and Seattle's blitzing should give Russell Wilson enough opportunities to marshal scoring drives
+49er miscues and Seattle's blitzing should give Russell Wilson enough opportunities to marshal scoring drives.

 **San Francisco** **covers if**
-their ground game magically comes to life
+their ground game magically comes to life.
 OR
-the return of Nick Bosa and Dee Ford is enough to give San Francisco the extra edge needed to win one over Seattle.
+the return of Nick Bosa and Dee Ford is enough to give San Francisco the extra defensive edge needed to win one over Seattle.
+Not an easy ask considering Seattle's offense has been unusually productive this season, given their yards per play so far.